Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 Once you've chosen an orchestrator and gone through their environment setup steps, please refer to [Ankaios's Dev Environment README](./eclipse-ankaios/README.md#startup-check-before-development) or [BlueChi's Dev Environment README](./eclipse-bluechi/README.md#running-the-smart-trailer-example-with-bluechis-devcontainer) for instructions on running this scenario.

 #### Wheelchair Assistant Scenario Overview
 In this scenario we try to provide a handicapped person an easier access to a vehicle and thus more mobility.
+Just as musicians in an orchestra must work together and communicate effectively to create beautiful music, various systems and technologies must work seamlessly together to provide complete support to the handicapped person.
 Our system detects that a handicapped person with a wheelchair is approaching a vehicle and aims to provide complete support by personalizing to the individual needs of the user.
 The system demonstrates a full driving scenario from arriving at the car to reaching the desired destination with maximum support from automation software.

 A signal is raised to the orchestrator to start up the necessary providers and applications to manage the wheelchair as well as to make adjustments inside the car.
 These include a Digital Twin Provider, which exposes signals from the wheelchair to higher-level applications, and a Wheelchair Assistant application, which makes use of and reacts to these signals.
 In order to start our orchestra, the tools we use are: Eclipse Chariott, Ibeji, Agemo, Freyja, and an Eclipse Mosquitto MQTT broker.